scheng1-godaddy/scheduler/README.md

 # scheduler

-This is for learning purposes for a beginner java developer.
-Goal is create a scheduling application where user can create appointments and view them in a calendar format.
-It also lets user create a group of customers and link those customers to appointment entries.
+A desktop scheduling application built with Java 1.8 and Java FX.

+Application allows users to create clients and schedule appointments.
+There's error handling for overlapping appointments and appointments outside of business hours.

+Purpose was to utilize new 1.8 features like lambdas and streams.